Bleeding Blue Tetra - Hyphessobrycon margitae : Complete Fish Profile & Care Guide

 |TDS||36 - 179|

-The water will need a slightly acidic to neutral pH level with a marginally higher temperature than the community aquarium.
-Including an air-powered sponge filter or an airstone would also be beneficial to provide water movement and oxygenation.
+Water parameters within the breeding tank must be delicately balanced, with a slightly acidic to neutral pH level and a slightly elevated temperature compared to the community aquarium.
+Employing an air-powered sponge filter or an airstone enhances water movement and oxygenation, fostering a conducive environment for successful breeding.